erikcorry/understanding-lisp-1/README.md

 it.
 For this it uses self-modifying code again, writing the next instruction (`.+1`).
 It writes the actual destination to the last instruction of the stub, ready for a tail call.
-(It does this by modifying a macro-assembler pseudo-instruction called `exit` which presumably is equivalent to `jmp .`.)
+(It does this by modifying an assembler macro called `exit` which is equivalent to `jmp .` - see page 20 of the report.)

 Then it does a `jda` subroutine call to `pwl` which is a push subroutine that pushes the return address onto the interpreter's stack.